20 Ways to stay focused at work (+ instant hacks)

 • Do you wake up fully energized, only to immediately focus on frivolous tasks that drain your energy until you have no zest left to finish the project that’s due tomorrow?

-How best to (re-)evaluate your work habits?
+How best to (re-)evaluate your work habits

 A problem with your work habits has a lot to do with how you schedule your day.
-You may schedule activities too early or too late in relation to your Biological Prime Time, i.e. the time when you’re the most productive:
+You may schedule activities too early or too late in relation to your biological prime time, i.e., the time when you’re the most productive:

 • If you’re the most productive later in the afternoon (and you have flexible work hours), try to get to work at a later time — you’ll avoid the dreaded morning drowsiness and ensure a larger number of productive working hours per day.

-• If your colleagues have different productivity peak hours than you, don’t try to fit in with them no matter what — do your work at your own pace, and try to socialize with colleagues at other times.
+• If your colleagues have different productivity peak hours than you, don’t try to fit in with them no matter what — do your work at your own pace and try to socialize with colleagues at other times.

 Biological Prime Time can vary greatly from one person to another

-How to track your biological prime time
+How to track your biological prime time in Clockify

 💡 Clockify Pro Tip